 The combined kitchen/dining room is one of the most popular home improvements around now, and with good reason.

-The trend for spending more time at home, which really began with the new millennium and was perpetuated by the later economic recession, is showing no signs of abating.
+The trend of spending more time at home, which really began with the new millennium and was perpetuated by the later economic recession, is showing no signs of abating.
 Householders are spending their time and some money on making their homes as comfortable and welcoming as possible.
 However, the old-fashioned kitchen/dining room divide does not lend itself to home entertaining: somebody always ends up isolated in the kitchen, preparing the food, while the guests wait in an entirely different area: not very sociable.
 Therefore it is hardly surprising that so many people are blending their kitchen and dining rooms into one big open plan, walk-through space.
 A light, airy kitchen, combined with an inviting, relaxing dining area, perhaps equipped with an attractive round dining table, is the modern householder’s ‘must have’.

 However, because the kitchen diner is a relatively new phenomenon, many people live in houses or flats that still have the traditional separate cooking and eating/socializing areas.
 Many have to undertake large-scale structural alterations in order to merge these into a kitchen diner – having to remove a wall or build an extension.
 Thankfully, recent changes to planning laws have made this much easier – from an administrative point of view at least.
-As a precaution it is always a good idea to check with the local authority building and planning departments before beginning such work, because there may be issues around party walls, load-bearing walls, building regulations or local conservation laws, that must be sorted out before such major changes are made.
+As a precaution it is always a good idea to check with the local authority building and planning departments before beginning such work, because there may be issues around party walls, load-bearing walls, building regulations, or local conservation laws, that must be sorted out before such major changes are made.

 For example, a kitchen island or peninsula can be used to suggest the division between cooking and dining space.
 The cook can then carry on cooking, without tripping over, or being interrupted by stray guests as he or she does so, but because the room is open plan the cook can still chat away to anyone else present.
 The kitchen island can also be a source of extra storage space, which is very useful if cupboards and other wall-mounted storage units have been sacrificed in the creation of the open-plan room.